GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can use persisted queries to expose predefined data, and completely disable the GraphQL single endpoint, for better security.

 You can provide multiple custom endpoints, each of them customized for your customers or applications, protecting them via a password.
+And you can add custom categories to them, and give them a hierarchy (such as /graphql/customers/some-customer and /graphql/customers/another-customer).

 You can validate that only logged-in users, or users with a certain role or capability, or visitors from a certain IP range, can access data, on a field-by-field basis (PRO).